geco-bern/R_proj_template/README.md

 ### The manuscript folder

 The `manuscript` folder contains a true working document often written in an external word processing software.
+It also, at times, contain the output of any analysis script, such as tables and rendered figures.

-However, this can be an R markdown file if for example suitable templates can be found in the `rticles` to facilitate publication.
+Thee can be an R markdown file if for example suitable templates can be found in the `rticles` to facilitate publication.
+However, the use of R markdown should be done with much care (see notes on the `vignettes` folder).
 As before, use sub-folders to organize this work neatly.

 ### The vignettes folder